Learning Invariant Representations for Reinforcement Learning without Reconstruction

 \textbf{Incorporating control.} We combine our representation learning approach (\cref{alg:bisim}) with the soft actor-critic (SAC) algorithm \citep{sac} to devise a practical reinforcement learning method.
 We modified SAC slightly in \cref{alg:sac} to allow the value function to backprop to our encoder, which can improve performance further \citep{yarats2019improving,rakelly2019efficient}.
 Although, in principle, our method could be combined with any RL algorithm, including the model-free DQN~\citep{mnih2015humanlevel}, or model-based PETS~\citep{chua2018deep}.
 Implementation details and hyperparameter values of \ouracronym are summarized in the appendix, \cref{table:rl_hyper_params}.
-We train \ouracronym by iteratively updating four components in turn: a dynamics model \smash{$\hat{\mathcal{P}}$}, reward model \smash{$\hat{\mathcal{R}}$}, encoder $\phi$ with \cref{eq:bisim_loss}, and policy $\pi$ (in this case, with SAC).
-A single loss function would be less stable, and require balancing components.
+We train \ouracronym by iteratively updating three components in turn: a policy $\pi$ (in this case SAC), an encoder $\phi$, and a dynamics model \smash{$\hat{\mathcal{P}}$} (lines 7--9, \cref{alg:bisim}).
+We found a single loss function was less stable to train.
 The inputs of each loss function $J(\cdot)$ in \cref{alg:bisim} represents which components are updated.
 After each training step, the policy $\pi$ is used to step in the environment, the data is collected in a replay buffer $\mathcal{D}$, and a batch is randomly selected to repeat training.